scloud19/SECipedia/AWS/EC2.md

 		Can be used to migrate apps and workloads, copy your VM image catalog, create a disaster recovery repo for VM images.

+	Scheduling Events for your instances
+		AWS can schedule events for your instances
+			Ex: reboot, stop/start, retirement

 	Monitoring
 		Beginning Steps
 			Establish a baseline for normal performance in the ENV.